dnokafor/yourfinanceworks/docs/EMAIL_NOTIFICATIONS_FEATURE.md

 - Notification settings are per-user and per-tenant
 - The system gracefully handles missing email configuration

-This feature provides a comprehensive notification system that keeps users informed about important activities in their invoice management system while maintaining flexibility and user control.
+This feature provides a comprehensive notification system that keeps users informed about important activities in their {APP_NAME} while maintaining flexibility and user control.